antof286/xtls-vision-rs/README.md

 use xtls_vision_rs::XTlsVisionStream;
 async {
     let mut stream = XTlsVisionStream::negotiate_as_client(
-        TcpStream::connect("1.2.3.4:443").await.unwrap(),
+        TcpStream::connect("0.0.0.0:1234").await.unwrap(),
         // Your rsa_public_key here
     ).await.unwrap();
-    // Here you can exchange data with server before the proxification process
+    // Here you can exchange data with the server before the proxification process
     // (e.g. you can send TCP endpoint address to connect)
-    // You should do it before ending early data because otherwise XTlsStream would likely
+    // You should do it before ending the early data because otherwise XTlsStream would likely
-    // to detect your connection as "not TLS".
+    // detect your connection as "not TLS".
     // Early data is encrypted
     stream.end_early_data();
-    // You can start [`tokio::io::copy`] here between `stream` and `local_stream` }
+    // Here you can start [`tokio::io::copy`] between `stream` and `local_stream` }
 ```